liujie-zheng/face-to-bmi-vit/README.md

 This project predicts the BMI value with one image of a human face.

 ## Performance
-With original unaugmented dataset, after training 10 epoches, the model has a MAE loss of ``3.45`` on the test dataset.
+With original unaugmented dataset, after training 10 epoches, the model has a MAE loss of ``3.45`` on the test dataset. <br>
 With augmented dataset, still training...

 ## Installation